-Jefferson, Leon and Wakulla Counties Substantially Complete
+Jefferson, Leon, Wakulla Substantially Complete

 Placed on List 2003

-Project Area (GIS acres) 14,535
+Project Area 14,468

-Acres Acquired (GIS) 13,237
+Acres Acquired 13,852

-at a Cost of \$15,711,316
+at a Cost of \$16,210,316

-Acres Remaining (GIS) 1,298
+Acres Remaining 615

 Public acquisition of this project will contribute to the Florida Forever goals of protecting Florida's biodiversity at the species, natural community, and landscape levels and beginning a long-sought and permanent wildlife corridor along the St. Marks River.
 The project forms a corridor to conservation lands to the north and south, thereby helping to form a contiguous landscape-sized Protection Area.
 This project is also important to protect water resources within this project and the surrounding area, protect twelve known historic sites, and increase public recreational and education opportunities.